assimp/assimp/Build.md

 cmake CMakeLists.txt
 make -j4
 ```
-The option -j descripes the number of parallel processes for the build.
+The option -j describes the number of parallel processes for the build.
 In this case make will try to use 4 cores for the build.

-If you want to use a IDE for linux you can try QTCreator for instance.
+If you want to use an IDE for linux you can try QTCreator for instance.

 ### Build instructions for MinGW
  Older versions of MinGW's compiler (e.g. 5.1.0) do not support the -mbig_obj flag